brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Orarion.

-** The DeaconÂ’s stole.
+** The Deacon’s stole.
 It is worn on the left shoulder and sometimes taken across diagonally under the right arm and again over the left shoulder.
 It is also worn crossed on the back by readers and sub-deacons. ****

 Phelonion.

 The Eastern equivalent of the Western *chasuble.* The rubrics direct that the priest is to *lower the phelonion*, that is to let it fall over his hands, at the moment of the Dismissal.
-This indicates that the work of the service is over, rather like rolling down oneÂ’s sleeves.
+This indicates that the work of the service is over, rather like rolling down one’s sleeves.
 Russian *phelonia* often have a row of buttons across the chest so that the front of the vestment can be raised or lowered. ****

 Prokeimenon.